-The designated teacher works with the virtual school head to discuss how looked after children funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
+• The designated teacher works with the virtual school head to discuss how looked after children funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.

-Children with special educational needs and disabilities
+Children with special educational needs and disabilities or health issues

-- Our safeguarding/child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in children with special educational needs and disabilities.
-This can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers.
+Our safeguarding/child protection policy reflects the fact that additional barriers, both online and offline, can exist when recognising abuse and neglect in children with special educational needs and disabilities.

+This can include:

+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - Children with SEN and disabilities or certain medical conditions can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.